 Learn how to select furniture paint that won’t chip and offers a flawless finish.
 This is the best paint for furniture whether you’re painting wood or veneer!
 A beginner’s guide to paint furniture without effort for a professional finish.

 Painting furniture is one of the easiest ways you can transform a piece.
 It’s an inexpensive way to update a tired piece of furniture or give it a fresh look.

 Painting furniture is inexpensive and takes little more than time when you have the right products.

-One thing we learned is that not all paint is created equal.
+One thing we learned early in our DIY lives is that not all paint is created equal.

 The kind of paint you use will determine how durable the finish is.
 It’s important to stand up to cleaning, bumps and more.